 Jumbo is a strange and offbeat tale of sexual attraction and electronic intimacy.
 Writer/Director Zoé Wittock’s feature debut is a dazzlingly brave and beautifully shot sci-fi/drama.
 It plays with a number of fascinating concepts and the cast do a good job, but it’s a push to stretch the story out into the runtime.
 Which is a shame really as there’s much to admire in the filmmaking here.
 Despite this, Jumbo is an unlikely and captivating story.

-Jumbo Screens at Glasgow Film Festival and is released in the UK by Anti-Worlds this summer.
+Jumbo Screened at Glasgow Film Festival and is released in cinemas by Anti-Worlds on 9 July.